-We believe that "RITUALS - The Ritual of Karma Sun Protection Face Cream 50" can provide reliable sun protection based on the ingredients listed.
-We love that it can protect from both UVA and UVB rays (not all sunscreens with SPF ratings give UVA protection.
-UVA rays do not cause sunburn, but still damage our skin and lead to early aging).
+Based on the ingredients included, we believe that "RITUALS - The Ritual of Karma Sun Protection Face Cream 50" can offer reliable sun protection.
+It can protect from both UVA and UVB rays.
+This is great news because not all sunscreens with SPF ratings give UVA protection.
+(UVA rays do not cause sunburn, but still damage our skin and lead to early aging).

 There are quite a few common irritants in this product, including ingredients without particular skin benefits.
 We would not recommend it for sensitive skin.
 We assess the overall irritancy of this moisturizer to be high.
 For a detailed overview of all potential irritants: click here